 Thresholding is complicated.
 It requires a great deal of effort and expertise to determine useful thresholds for various performance counters, and in highly dynamic, shared environments (for example, public clouds,) the reality is that thresholds should really change on a regular basis.

 Thresholds have two uses, depending on who you talk to.
 For one group of people, application performance is what really matters: if the application becomes too slow, then IT should be alerted, and they should do something about it.

-The pattern of threshold violations, however, could help someone determine if there was an infrastructure problem, assuming anyone was willing to stare at the monitoring output for long enough.
+The pattern of threshold violations, however, could help someone determine if there was a service management problem, assuming anyone was willing to stare at the monitoring output for long enough.
 The reason staring at the monitoring output is required, is because thresholding and alerting are, despite decades of work, still a hot mess of false positives.
 There are vendors applying AI to try to stem to flood, but something better is called for.

 This brings us back around to AIMS.